Devadamdar69/PathFinder-Visualizer/README.md

-# A* Pathfinding Visualization
+# PathFinder Visualizer

 This project implements the A* pathfinding algorithm using Pygame for visualization.

 ## Features

 - **Interactive Grid:** Allows users to create barriers, set start and end points, and visualize the pathfinding process.
-- **Visualization:** Animates the process of finding the shortest path from the start to the end point using A* algorithm.
+- **Visualization:** Animates the process of finding the shortest path from the start to the end point using the A* algorithm.
 - **Controls:**
   - **Left Mouse Button:** Place start point, end point, or create barriers.
   - **Right Mouse Button:** Remove start point, end point, or barriers.